vdclab/vdclab-wiki/genomenet.md

 {.links-list}

 ## User Notes
-The GenomeNet service has been developed by the Kanehisa Laboratory in Kyoto University as part of the research projects.
+- The GenomeNet service has been developed by the Kanehisa Laboratory in Kyoto University as part of the research projects.
 See the archive of the Kanehisa Laboratory.
+- This is part of the KEGG network of sites/tools, as always useful but often cryptic, you have to explore to discover the cool tools.
 {.is-info}
 ## Citation